 I returned to Blue Rocks Nova Scotia after more than a 33 year hiatus.
 The last time I was here was in the early dating phase with my husband John – and we’ve been married now for almost 38 years.

-For dinner we’d probably have scallops and a bottle of Liebfraumilch or Black Nun.
+That wine we’d drink was probably Liebfraumilch or Black Nun.
 That was living though I wouldn’t be caught dead drinking that stuff now.
-A hearty yes still to the scallops.
+But a hearty yes still to the scallops.

 It’s a quick drive from Lunenburg

-When I revisited by bike what most struck me – apart from the totally dead feeling to the place – was its timeless beauty.
+When I revisited by bike what most struck me – apart from the totally dead feeling to Blue Rocks – was its timeless beauty.
 I spoke with someone last night who had found a local to chat to – and she was told that there are still six fisherman working out of Blue Rocks.
-It’s also the type of place people retire to as well.
+It’s also the type of place people retire to.

 Should you make it as far as Lunenburg don’t miss the chance to explore this small fishing hamlet.
 Blue Rocks Nova Scotia is a place untouched by time.

 Who would enjoy a visit to Blue Rocks Nova Scotia?

 If you’re a photographer or an artist you’ll adore a visit to Blue Rocks.
 Try and catch the golden hour for the magical light.
 And if you’re into kayaking, the waters around Blue Rocks would be fun to poke around in.